I was diagnosed with the dystonia blepharospasm decades ago. This article describes my experience with the disorder.

-The time is more than a quarter-century ago, in the late '80s.
-I’ve become aware my blink reflex is overactive.
-Sometimes, my eye blinks so fast it’s difficult to see.
-This out-of-control blinking is uncomfortable, and when I confide in a friend, she says she monitors the state of my life by how fast my eyes blink.
-She thinks the excessive blinking is caused by tension.
-Since I'm dealing with a lot of problems, I agree.
+The time: more than a quarter-century ago, in the late '80s.
+I became aware my blink reflex was overactive.
+Sometimes, my eyes blinked so fast that it was difficult for me to see.
+This out-of-control blinking was uncomfortable and embarrassing.
+When I confided in a friend, she said that she monitored the state of my life by how fast my eyes blinked.
+She assumed the excessive blinking was caused by tension.
+Since I was dealing with stressful situations at the time, I agreed.

 What's more, my eyes seemed more than ordinarily sensitive to sunlight.
 I couldn't leave the house without sunglasses.
 My eyes clamped tightly shut whenever they were hit with a glare or bright interior light.

 I felt as if I was going crazy and made an appointment with my doctor.
 He was mystified by my symptoms and thought they could be caused by stress.
-He prescribed the benzodiazepam drug Xanax and referred me to a biofeedback lab that would help me learn to relax.
+He prescribed the benzodiazepine drug Xanax and referred me to a biofeedback lab for treatment that might help me relax.

-The Xanax, which was quick-acting, helped, but the biofeedback didn’t.
+The fast-acting Xanax helped, but the biofeedback didn’t.
 At this point in time, I hadn’t learned of all the problems associated with the use of benzos, particularly Xanax, so I kept getting the prescription refilled.
 When I returned for my next appointment, my doctor told me he had been playing detective.
-He had discussed my symptoms with a neurology colleague, and the neurologist suggested the problem might be blepharospasm.
-This was a new diagnosis to my primary care physician, who had never heard of it before.
-In the late '80s and early '90s, most general practitioners thought blepharospasm to be a fairly rare disorder.
+He discussed my symptoms with a neurology colleague, and the neurologist suggested the problem might be a movement disorder known as blepharospasm.

 What Is Blepharospasm?